brocaar/chirpstack-docs/content/overview/architecture.md

 # System architecture

-A LoRa Server architecture constists of multiple components:
+A LoRa Server architecture consists of multiple components:

 ![architecture](/img/architecture.png)

 ## LoRa nodes

-The IoT devices or "nodes" (not pictured on the above image) are the devices sending data to the LoRa network (through the LoRa gateways).
-These devices could be for example sensors measturing air quality, temperature, humitidy, location...
+The IoT devices or "nodes" (not pictured in the image above) are the devices sending data to the LoRa network (through the LoRa gateways).
+These devices could be for example sensors measuring air quality, temperature, humidity, location...

 ## LoRa gateway

-The gateways are receiving data from the nodes and typtically runs an implementation of the [packet-forwarder](https://github.com/Lora-net/packet_forwarder) software.
+The gateways are receiving data from the nodes and typically run an implementation of the [packet-forwarder](https://github.com/Lora-net/packet_forwarder) software.
 This software is responsible for the interface with the LoRa hardware on the gateway.